Welcome to the Political Science Department at

 origins of the study of politics reach back to the commencement of human

-society, for men have always been making observations about the nature of their
+society, for people have always been making observations about the nature of their

 governments, the personalities of their leaders, and the consequences of their